 Format and pass mark of the RCOG’s Diploma exam, the DRCOG

-The DRCOG exam changes to a new format in April 2020.
+The DRCOG exam changes to a new format from October 2020.

 Extended matching questions (EMQs) are no longer part of the exam.

-The papers comprise of the following the question format:
+The test is comprised of the following the question format:

-- Paper 1: 60 Single best answer questions (SBAs)
+- Test: 120 single best answer questions (SBAs)

 Each SBA question is worth 2 marks.